doc-ai/tensorflow/tensorflow/contrib/makefile/README_ANDROID_DOCAI.md

 $ tensorflow/contrib/makefile/download_dependencies.sh
 ```

-For both the protobuf and nysnc dependencies we will make three builds: a local x86_64 build and then adroid arm64 (on device) and x86_64 (emulator) builds.
-For tensorflow we will only make the two android builds.
+For both the protobuf and nysnc dependencies we will make four builds: a local x86_64 linux build and then android arm64 (on device), x86_64 (emulator), and x86 (emulator) builds.
+For tensorflow we will only make the three android builds.

 ## Build protobuf with clang